3.0.12 • Published 5 months ago

 NaturalIdProperty

-An id that is composed of other properties on an object.
+A property that represents an id that is composed of other properties on an object.
 It is "natural" in the sense that it is not an arbitrary id, but rather a mixture of properties that make up a unique instance.
-This is often useful for when creating a "key" property.
+This is often useful as a Primary Key where the data is uniquely represented by the combination of multiple values.

 NOTE: This property is never automatically updated if the properties changed.
 It is recommended that any model that has a NaturalIdProperty should be deleted and then re-created rather than "updated" if any property changes that make up the key composition.